geonhuiy/SensorMobileProject/README.md

 1. Allow permission with camera, location, Microphone and storage
 1. Images for ARcore scanning are in assets folder
 NOTE: url to upload and download data is not provided
+The upload url should be specified under `FunPlus/app/java/com.example.funplus/utility/Uploader.kt`
-(The url can be specified under `FunPlus/app/java/com.example.funplus/utility/Uploader.kt`)
+The download url should be specified under `ParentPlus/app/java/com.example.parentplus/utility/DownloadTask.kt & NewDataChecker.kt`

 ## Hardware and/or software requirements
 1. SDK >= 26